Aliases for PLA2G4C Gene

 This gene encodes a protein which is a member of the phospholipase A2 enzyme family which hydrolyzes glycerophospholipids to produce free fatty acids and lysophospholipids, both of which serve as precursors in the production of signaling molecules.
 The encoded protein has been shown to be a calcium-independent and membrane bound enzyme.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2009]

 GeneCards Summary for PLA2G4C Gene

 PLA2G4C (Phospholipase A2 Group IVC) is a Protein Coding gene.
-Diseases associated with PLA2G4C include Fibrillary Astrocytoma.
-Among its related pathways are Oxytocin signaling pathway and Activation of cAMP-Dependent PKA.
+Diseases associated with PLA2G4C include Pulmonary Systemic Sclerosis.
+Among its related pathways are Sweet Taste Signaling and Acyl chain remodelling of PE.
 Gene Ontology (GO) annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
 An important paralog of this gene is PLA2G4F.